psaikido/hugle.uk/pages/prose/Thesium/age-13.md

 ---

 <div class="quote-heading">
-Archive fragment transcribed from ferrous tape media C 2011
+Archive fragment transcribed from ferrous tape media C 2011.
+Earth.
 </div>

 Can you tell me more about when you stopped going to church?